 These dedicated professionals play a critical role in helping physicians diagnose medical disorders and life-threatening diseases.
 Both perform similar duties: collecting samples and analyzing bodily fluids and other substances for abnormalities, operating clinical laboratory equipment, and conducting manual and automated tests using computerized instruments and other tools.
 However, a key responsibility of medical technologists is to supervise the work of medical lab technicians in the diagnostic lab.

-As the more senior members of the clinical laboratory, medical technologists (also called medical laboratory scientists) command higher salaries—median compensation was just over $56,000 when last surveyed in 2010 and the highest 10% earned approximately $76,780.
-The average medical technologist salary for those employed by the federal government is $62,880 vs. $52,250 in private physician offices.
+As the more senior members of the clinical laboratory, medical technologists (also called medical laboratory scientists) command higher salaries—median compensation was just over $61,070 in 2016 and the highest 10% earned $85,160.
 As might be expected, becoming a medical technologist requires more education than medical lab technician training.
 A bachelor’s degree in medical laboratory technology or life sciences is a must, and there is also a medical technologist certification administered by the American Society for Clinical Pathology (ASCP).
 Many medical technologists choose to specialize in certain areas such as phlebotomy, cytotechnology, immunohematology, immunology, microbiology, molecular biology, and histology.
 It’s important to note that certain states require licensing for medical laboratory personnel.

-Medical lab technicians may perform many of the same duties as medical technologists, but their median salary is much lower at $36,280.
-Technicians working for the federal government can expect to make $40,180 on average, while technicians employed by private doctor’s offices earn average salaries of $35,790.
+Medical lab technicians may perform many of the same duties as medical technologists, but their median salary is much lower at $38,950 with the top 10% earning $61,720.
 The primary reason technicians don’t receive compensation on par with a medical technologist salary is because of the difference in responsibilities and education level.
 Technicians often perform more basic tests and diagnostic procedures, and medical lab technician training often entails a postsecondary certificate or two-year associate’s degree as opposed to the four-year program medical technologists must complete.
 The ASCP also offers a certification program for medical laboratory technicians and a number of states require licensure for technicians.